ArtiSG: Functional 3D Scene Graph Construction via Human-demonstrated Articulated Objects Manipulation: Related work

 \subsection{Articulated Object Understanding}

 Unlike rigid objects, articulated objects require inferring both actionable parts and kinematic constraints.
 Existing works generally fall into two categories.
 One line of research \cite{wu2022vatmart, zhang2025adaptive, yuan2025general, kuang2025ram} infers contact poses and articulation trajectories directly from static visual observations.
 For instance, GFlow \cite{yuan2025general} and RAM \cite{kuang2025ram} predict motion flows or retrieve trajectories based on large-scale datasets.
 However, relying on static inputs makes these methods \textbf{prone to visual ambiguity}, failing when objects with similar appearances possess distinct internal mechanisms.
 Another stream of research \cite{Hsu2023DittoITH, liu2025building, zhang2025iaao} focuses on estimating precise articulation parameters by observing state changes.
 While accurate, these methods typically \textbf{assume constrained settings}, such as fixed camera viewpoints or unobstructed pre- and post-manipulation observations, which are impractical for humans operating in the wild.
-Most relevant to our work is ArtiPoint \cite{arti25werby}, a concurrent approach that relaxes some constraints by visually tracking object keypoints \cite{karaev24cotracker3} during manipulation.
+Concurrently, ArtiPoint \cite{arti25werby} makes inspiring progress by estimating articulation directly from in-the-wild videos, relaxing the need for fixed viewpoint.
 However, tracking textureless or occluded object parts remains fragile during dynamic interactions.